JeanHugueskab/about-me/README.md

 Startup France Slack Group, NOVEMBER 2015 -
 Admin / GROWTH HACKER
 Startup FRANCE SLACK Group is for all of us who push the entrepreneurial scene in Paris. we connect, chat, share and help each other in our journey to greatness.

-STARTUP FRANCE SLACK GROUP, JANNUARY 2015 -
 PODCAST PRODUCER
 Currently producing a french podcast about tech called Start-up France Podcast an activity which is allowing me to nurturing meaningful connection with entrepreneurs and my technical skills as a sound designer.Using only a phone mic and my skills on Ableton live.https://soundcloud.com/startupfranceslackgroup

-nUMA HOUSE CONSULTANT , NOVEMBER 2015 -
+NUMA HOUSE CONSULTANT , NOVEMBER 2015 -
-NUMA

 Working with french incubator Numa to set up a co-living space Do not hesitate to send me an e-mail for a first contact: